Skip to content

 FBI recovered 90%+ of funds

-We ran a reconstructed version of this scam through our API.
+We ran a reconstructed version of this attack through the production API.
 Here's what fired.

 94%